brokedarius/Auto-Up/README.md

 The semi-auto versions are more of an offspring that came later on when I figured some people would like something similar for smaller workflows.

+I wanted this as something where you can just select files and upload them with a right click as well as keep every presentation separate in case you need to re-up something it can be done instantly.

 Feel free to leave any suggestions/feedback that could potentially improve on this.

 Requirements